tejess/tejessri.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am a Predoctoral Master's Student at the University of Chicago where I am currently advised [by Chenhao Tan] (https://chenhaot.com/).
+I am a Predoctoral Master's Student at the University of Chicago where I am currently advised [by Chenhao Tan](https://chenhaot.com/).
 I have been fortunate to work alongside Professor Shinji Watnabe from Carnegie Mellon Univerity and Karen Livescu from TTIC on other collaborations.

 My current research interests are in **Speech Processing and NLP**.
 Specifically, I have been working towards creating lightweight architectures in my previous and current works on Speech Processing.
 I am interested in developing foundation models and working towards interpretability of models.
 In my work with NLP, I have focused on exploring the use of LLMs as tools.
 I am interested in performing research on multi-agent frameworks.